Heat Sink Cooling CFD Simulation, ANSYS Fluent Training

 Heat Sink Cooling Problem Description

-The present product deals with the simulation of a heat sink and cooling.
+The present product deals with the simulation of a heat sink and cooling by ANSYS Fluent software.
 In the present model, a surface as a heat source with a heat flux equivalent to 600,000 W.m-2 is located at the bottom of the model, which is responsible for continuous heat generation.
 On this surface, a solid object with several rows of parallel grooves is located to perform the cooling process of high-temperature surfaces.
 On this solid body and in the space between these parallel grooves, water flows in order to transfer heat from the solid surfaces to water, so that the presence of these grooves increases the contact surface between the solid body and the water flow and thus the cooling process is strengthened.
 The solid material used in the model is aluminum because aluminum has a very good heat transfer property.

 Geometry & Mesh of Heat sink